 Dean, University of Virginia School of Law

-Take advantage of what that offers.
+Such diversity is a gift.
+Take advantage of what it offers.
+Meet people who are different from you, get to know them, learn from them.
 The honest and respectful exchange of ideas is invaluable—not only in the classroom, but also in Scott Commons, in the sections you have been assigned and the organizations you choose to join.
 It is not always easy to speak so that others can listen or listen even when the message is hard to hear, but our community of trust and belonging makes that possible.
-Moreover, those skills are essential to analyzing and solving problems, considering every argument, exploring every idea, arguing for your side and collaborating with the other.
-In other words, learning how to talk and listen with professionalism, respect, and empathy is essential to becoming the exceptional lawyers you are all here to become.
-If you were very precocious, you might have tried all this in middle school.
-But I’m guessing it might not have gone as well then.
+Moreover, those skills are essential to analyzing and solving problems, considering every argument, exploring every idea, arguing for your side, and collaborating with the other.
+In other words, learning how to talk and listen with professionalism, respect, and empathy in a diverse community like ours is essential to becoming the exceptional lawyers you are all here to become.

 I know that many of you are asking exactly what kind of lawyer you will be and what kind of practice you will pursue.
 You are right to be asking those questions, but I urge you not to be in too much of a hurry to answer them.
 Some of you may have arrived here with set plans for how you will use your law degree, and perhaps you will end up just where you expect.
 For many of you, those plans will change.
 And for those of you who don’t yet have a plan, don’t worry.
 I am not worried about any of you, whatever your situation.
 There is so much you can’t possibly know yet.